Rakeela/dragora-notes/notes-on-potential-applicability-of-rna-vaccination-to-treatment-of-schizophrenia.md

 Is this another kind of RNA vaccination?
 Would the antigen-specific monoclonal antibody provide lingering or temporary protection?
 Is this a third vaccine method, or is it a treatment?
 How are mRNA encodings devised for specific molecular structures?

 When I looked at the abstract for this, I realized that I have many questions about its position relative to what I've been studying.
 I didn't even know what a monoclonal antibody was!
 I now know that monoclonal antibodies are general 'grabber tools' used in biochemistry, molecular biology, and medicine for their general and engineerable cell-marking applications.

 ---
+https://onlinelibrary.wiley.com/doi/full/10.1111/imm.12795 (Al-Diwani, Adam A.J.
+Pollak, Thomas A.  Irani, Sarosh R.  Lennox, Belinda R.  (2017, July 13.)
+Psychosis: An Autoimmune Disease?  *Immunology.*  Retrieved 2022-04-17.)

+(Quoted from source:)  "Several immune loci including the major histocompatibility complex and B-cell markers CD19 and CD20 achieve genome-wide significance in schizophrenia.""

+If there are MHC genes that are strongly associated with schizophrenia, there may be autorecognition errors that are strongly associated with schizophrenia.
+If specific autorecognition errors could be identified as strongly associated with schizophrenia, specific tolerogenesis targets could be identified as potentially curative in schizophrenia.

+---
 Back to [[authors-nonfiction]]